ebejtovic1/MovieApp/README.md

 The search field is live and react to any change in the input field.

-The search fire a request on the search endpoint from TMDB and not filter the top 10 results.
+The search fires a request on the search endpoint from TMDB and shows us all the results that we are searching for

 The search is performed only when there are 3 or more characters in the search bar.